Models of Jacobians of curves: Introduction

 N\'eron models are unique when they exist, and inherit a group structure extending that of the Jacobian.
 When $S$ is Dedekind the existence of a N\'eron model was proven by N\'eron and Raynaud \cite{Neron1964Modeles-minimau}, \cite{Raynaud1966Modeles-de-Nero}; in this case, a N\'eron model is automatically separated and quasi-compact.

-Suppose from now on that $X/S$ is prestable\footnote{This means that $X/S$ is proper, flat, finitely presented, and the geometric fibres are reduced and connected of pure dimension 1 and with at worst ordinary double point singularities; for example, a stable curve. }.
 When the base $S$ is higher dimensional, a separated, quasi-compact N\'eron model rarely exists.
 In \cite{Holmes2014Neron-models-an}, Holmes showed that over a regular base $S$, existence of such a model implies a delicate relation between the smoothing parameters of the nodes of $X$, which he called alignment.
 He also proved that alignment is sufficient if the total space $X$ is also regular.
-In \cite{Orecchia2018A-criterion-for} and then \cite{Poiret} this is refined into a necessary and sufficient condition of the same nature, without assuming regularity of $X$.
+In \cite{Orecchia2018A-criterion-for}, Orecchia refines this into a necessary and sufficient condition when $X$ is smooth over the complement of a normal crossings divisor $D \to S$, but not necessarily regular.
+In \cite{Poiret}, Poiret constructs the N\'eron model assuming any smooth $S$-scheme is locally factorial (e.g. $S$ is regular), and shows that a more restrictive version of alignment, \emph{strict alignment}, is necessary and sufficient for it to be quasi-compact and separated.

 The main result of this paper is that without the extra conditions of separatedness and quasi-compactness, a N\'eron model of the Jacobian exists whenever the base is a toroidal variety (or more generally a log regular scheme, see \ref{sec:log_regular}).